MadhurKh/enterprise-genai-agentic-governance-framework/README.md

 This repository contains a practical, enterprise-ready framework for evaluating, governing, and safely operationalizing **Generative AI (GenAI)** and **Agentic AI** systems.

-The framework is aligned with **European enterprise governance best practices**, emphasizing risk proportionality, accountability, auditability, and controlled autonomy—rather than experimental or hype-driven AI adoption.
+The framework is aligned with **European enterprise governance best practices**, emphasizing risk proportionality, accountability, auditability, controlled/conditional autonomy, and vendor/model sovereignty—rather than experimental or hype-driven AI adoption.

 It is designed for leaders responsible for **owning AI decisions**, not just building AI solutions.